lcsirmaz/minitip/README.md

 * when finishing, command line history should be automatically saved or not
 * in simple style variables ending with digits are accepted or not

-When using interactively, minitip looks for a '.minitiprc' file in the working directory, then in the home directory.
+When started, minitip looks for an init file (specified after the '-c' command-line argument) in the working directory, then in the home directory.
 If found, it is executed before the first prompt.
-An example .minitiprc file can be
+An example init file can be

     # sample .minitiprc
     # comment lines in run files are printed